 A backlog is different than an icebox!

 The Icebox represents items that are a low priority in the product backlog.
-We don't want to delete these and create a cycle of raising duplicate Issues, so we keep them in our icebox with just enough information attached that we can pick it up some time in the future -- if and when we choose to do so.
+We don't want to delete these and create a cycle of raising duplicate Issues, so we keep them in our icebox with just enough information attached that we can pick it up sometime in the future -- if and when we choose to do so.

 Icebox Issues should not take up a team member’s time or mental bandwidth; we find that putting ideas into the Icebox Pipeline gets them out of our heads and helps us focus on immediate priorities.

-Sprint backlogs are Issues with a Milestone
+Sprint backlogs are Issues with a Sprint

 Note: Beware of scope creep.
 Once a sprint begins, your Issues should remain fixed.